sanraj-official/demo-social-media/README.md

 # demo-social-media
-just for learning and future reference
+just for learning and future reference (incomplete)